India Cyclone Death Toll Jumps As Navy Searches For Dozens Missing - UrduPoint

 Those rescued have "hope in their eyes but certainly, they are distressed... they have been battered by the sea conditions for multiple hours," Jha told the NDTV news channel.

-Gujarat officials said Wednesday that the death toll in the state after the storm had risen to 42, with many killed by collapsing houses or walls and more fatalities expected as they accessed the scale of the damage.
+Gujarat officials said Wednesday that the death toll in the state after the storm had risen to 45, with many killed by collapsing houses or walls and more fatalities expected.

-Those killed included a child crushed by a collapsing wall, an 80-year-old woman killed by a falling pole and a teenage girl by a crumbling roof.

 "I have never experienced such intensity in my life," said a hotel owner in the town of Bhavnagar where the winds smashed windows on the seafront and sent trees and power lines toppling.

-More than 16,500 houses were damaged, 40,000 trees were uprooted and engineers were working to restore power to hundreds of thousands of people on Wednesday.
+Some 238,000 people remained in shelters with more than 16,500 houses damaged and nearly 70,000 trees uprooted.
+Engineers were working to restore power to hundreds of thousands of people.

 More than 15 percent of the total yearly production of salt in Gujarat -- India's biggest producer of the mineral -- was either washed away or unable to be harvested due to flooding, the Indian Salt Manufacturers Association told AFP.

-At least a dozen blackbucks classified as endangered in India as well as an unknown number of birds including egrets and herons that nest around human habitation have died, Gujarat's chief wildlife warden, Shyamal Tikadar, told AFP.
+At least a dozen endangered blackbuck Indian antelopes, as well as an unknown number of birds that nest around human habitation, have died, Gujarat's chief wildlife warden Shyamal Tikadar told AFP.

-Chief forests conservator D.T.
-Vasavada added that his department would survey the affected wildlife after uprooted and fallen trees were cleared.
+More than 600 farm animals including cows, buffalos and goats, were also killed, officials added.

-Prime Minister Narendra Modi tweeted after a survey of the damage in Gujarat, his home state, that his government was "working closely with all the states affected by the cyclone".
+Prime Minister Narendra Modi tweeted his government was "working closely with all the states affected by the cyclone", following a survey of the damage in his home state of Gujarat.

-He announced financial aid for the state as well as for the families of the victims and those injured.
+He announced financial aid for the region, as well as for the families of the victims and those injured.

+- Covid-19 crisis - Although the cyclone was one of the fiercest in decades, better forecasting than in previous disasters meant that 200,000 people in danger zones -- including hundreds of Covid-19 patients -- were moved to safety.

+The deadly weather system hit as India's healthcare system struggled with a coronavirus surge that in the past 24 hours killed a record 4,529 people.